 How to pinpoint the correct printer - firstly ask yourself these three simple questions......

 Once you have answered these three questions, the printers can be narrowed down into three basic categories:

-Whilst we wait for our experts to produce this grid, feel free to call us on 01625 613548 or email us at email@example.com and we will quickly point you to the models that fit your needs.
+It is important to ensure that the printer you choose will offer all the features, speeds, quality and print output that you need.
+Feel free to call us on 01625 613548 or email us at email@example.com and we will quickly point you to the models that fit your needs.

-Remember our experts are always on hand to help with any questions, and please don’t feel that you can’t ask us, no matter how silly the question may seem.
+Remember our experts are always on hand to help with any questions.
+Please don’t feel that you can’t ask us, no matter how silly the question may seem.
 We’ve all learnt from scratch and knowledge is key!

 Here are some frequently asked questions which may help in the meantime:

 Q. Does the printer cut the print off when it’s finished?